A guide to applying for compensation under the Victims of Overseas Terrorism Compensation Scheme.

 We may also need you to obtain medical evidence that the person you are representing lacks capacity, or is ‘incapable by reason of mental disorder’, within the meanings of the Mental Capacity Act 2005 (England and Wales), Adults with Incapacity (Scotland) Act 2000 or the Mental Health (Northern Ireland) Order 1986

 If the person does not already have someone who is legally appointed to act on their behalf, then you may need to apply to the Court of Protection for the appointment of a deputy or for a single order (England and Wales), to the Office of Care and Protection of the High Court for the appointment of a controller (Northern Ireland) or, in Scotland, to the Sheriff Court for the appointment of a financial welfare guardian or for an intervention order.
 There is more information at https://www.gov.uk/government/organisations/office-of-the-public-guardian (England and Wales) or www.publicguardian-scotland.gov.uk (Scotland), or, if you are in Northern Ireland, at https://www.justice-ni.gov.uk/topics/courts-and-tribunals or by emailing firstname.lastname@example.org

 Once appointed, the deputy, controller or financial welfare guardian will be able to:

 - authorise all the enquiries we need to make of others;

 - decide whether to accept a payment on behalf of the injured person;

 - appeal to the First-tier Tribunal (Criminal Injuries Compensation).

 If you are injured outside Great Britain in a non-terrorist act

 If you were injured outside the EU, you may be able to apply under a similar scheme operated by the country concerned.
-Please contact the Foreign and Commonwealth Office for more information.
-Details can be found on www.gov.uk
+Please contact the Foreign, Commonwealth & Development Office (FCDO) for more information.
+Details can be found on www.gov.uk.

 If you were injured in Northern Ireland, you should contact: